kontur/fontsampler-wordpress-plugin/readme.txt

 = Are there any specific requirements for using Fontsampler? =

-Fontsampler works with PHP 5.6 or higher, but PHP 7 is recommended.
+Fontsampler works with PHP 5.6.33 or higher, but PHP 7 is recommended.
 It is free software and does not require any license other than the open source licenses shipped with it.
+Those versions of PHP are also required for security reasons aside from Fontsampler, so keeping those up to date is a good idea either way.

 = Are my web fonts secure when displaying them with Fontsampler? =